midstar/heatmiser_wifi/README.md

 * Setting clock on thermostat with option offset (should work for all models)
 * Note I only have a PRT-HW so can only test functionality on that model

 The main class of the library is Heatmiser.
 It supports retrieval of all Thermostat parameters as a dictionary.
-It also supports setting of some (but not all) of the Thermostat parameters.
+It also supports setting of most (but not all) of the Thermostat parameters.

 ## Supported platforms
 The application is written in Python and has been successfully tested with Python version 2.7 and 3.4.